Anglesey Central Railway: Change of direction

 Local council elections were held in May 2008, resulting in a change of leadership at Anglesey County Council.
 The County Council's Economic Development Representative expressed his desire to see the railway line reopened at a meeting of Llangefni Town Council in November 2008, an opinion echoed by a number of the town councillors.
 80% of correspondence to the Holyhead and Anglesey Mail on the topic during 2008 was in support of the railway proposal.

 2009 status

 The line remains property of Network Rail, with Anglesey County Council a statutory consultee on the future use of the route.
-The track is in a poor state of repair, with gorse bushes and small saplings growing between the tracks in some locations.
+The track is now in a poor state of repair, with gorse bushes and small saplings growing between the tracks in some locations.
 Network Rail officially designated the branch "out of use" for operational purposes in January 2009, after consultation with English Welsh & Scottish, who favoured its restoration to a working railway with the opportunity for freight traffic.

 Sustrans announced renewed plans for a cycle route along 16 mi of the line (the majority of its length) on 5 March 2009, along with a belief that the route can be used for both a cycle path and heritage railway.
 Planning applications are to be developed in cooperation with ACR Ltd, Anglesey County Council and Network Rail.